OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 OpenMDAO provides a base class for framework visible inputs and outputs called ``Variable``, so that's the base class for our coordinates variable.
-If a class inherits from ``Variable``, then that class is recognized by the framework as a plugin.
 If a Component object contains a ``Variable`` instance that has a metadata attribute named *iotype* then that instance object is exposed to the framework as a variable whose value can be passed between components.
 Valid values for *iotype* are 'in' and 'out'.

 One thing that can be a little confusing to people first using Variables is that the Variable object itself is just a validator and possibly a converter.
 The